Do You Feel Like We Do: Release as a single

 "Do You Feel Like We Do" was released as the third single from Frampton Comes Alive! in September 1976.
 On September 8, U.S. President Gerald Ford invited him to stay at the White House as a result of the success of Frampton Comes Alive!
 It was edited down extensively for the 45 RPM single and promo single for pop radio stations, but this version was still seven minutes long.
 Many radio stations were known to edit the song down even further, to make it fit into the then-tightly programmed AM radio formats.
 It reached number 10 on the US pop charts and number 39 in the UK, making it one of the longest songs to reach the US top 10.

 Record World said that it "is the third single from the Frampton Comes Alive!
 LP and is shaping up as [Frampton's] biggest yet!"

+Personnel

+Personnel taken from Frampton's Camel liner notes.